 Also known as the Dust Diseases Authority – formerly known as the Dust Diseases Board

-icare dust diseases care provides compensation to people who have been diagnosed with a dust related disease, as a result of being exposed whilst working as an employee in NSW and covered by NSW’s Workers Compensation Scheme.
-It doesn’t matter where you live, you still may be eligible for support or compensation, as long as your asbestos exposure was whilst working as an employee covered by NSW’s Workcover (workers working under Federal Government entities when exposed are generally not covered by icare Dust Diseases Care).
+icare dust diseases care may provide compensation to sufferers who have been diagnosed with an asbestos related disease or an occupational dust related disease, as a result of being exposed whilst working as an employee in NSW.
+Dependent family members may also be entitled to compensation (even if the worker never registered in his or her life time).
+It doesn’t matter where a person lives, they still may be eligible for support or compensation, as long as the asbestos or other relevant dust exposure occurred whilst working as an employee in NSW.

 Dust diseases covered by icare dust diseases care